 - Would like to mentor and provide technical assistance to K-12 teachers in their planning and implementation of technology in the classroom

-- Inspire to practice collaborative inquiry with students and professionals to assess and improve technology in the learning environment
+- Aspire to practice collaborative inquiry with students and professionals to assess and improve technology in the learning environment

 Why NLU for an Education Technology Degree